cutezhangq/karmada/docs/multi-cluster-service.md

 ```
 ## Example

 ### Step 1: Deploy service on the `member1` cluster

-We need to deploy service on the `member1` cluster for discovery.
+We need to deploy service on the `member1` cluster for discoveries.

 ```yaml
 apiVersion: apps/v1